 Figure 3.
 Novel Marine Heatwave Assemblages

-Novel assemblages of Northern Anchovy and mesopelagic species had increased estimated log (abundances) during and after the MHW (2014-2019) as compared to prior (1996-2013).
-Synchronous increases is southern mesopelagics and Northern Anchovy were observed across all sites.
-Fisheries targets including Pacific Sardine and North Pacific Hake as well as many benthic and coastal species had concurrent negative associations.
+Shifts in species abundances during and after the MHW (2014-2019) as compared to prior (1996-2013).
+Synchronous increases in southern mesopelagics and Northern Anchovy were observed across all sites; here, sites are shown in rows, species in columns, and the change in abundance between the two ecological phases shown as the response variable.
+Fisheries targets including Pacific Sardine and North Pacific Hake, as well as many other benthic and coastal species, had concurrent negative associations.
 Significant differences during and after the MHW are marked with + or -.

 Biomass Changes in Forage Fishes